 When surveying sites we often encounter fly-tipped wastes, which have Japanese knotweed growing out of them.
-Where we establish the knotweed was not originally present in the ground underlying the tipped waste we can be confident that it was introduce with the fly-tipped material.
+Where we establish the knotweed was not originally present in the ground underlying the tipped waste we can be confident that it was introduced with the fly-tipped material.

-Japanese knotweed can have harmful ecological effects when introduced into countryside by outcompeting other native flora and fauna.
+Japanese knotweed can have harmful ecological effects when introduced into the countryside by outcompeting other native flora and fauna.
 It is an offence under the Wildlife and Countryside Act to introduce Japanese knotweed to the wild.

 Cornwall council have reported that fly-tipping of green waste on road verges, lay-bys and waste ground has been a major cause of knotweed spread.